AvansETI/SmartGridAI/B4B Building Climate Prediction/RESEARCH.md

 # Temporal Fusion Transformer (TFT)

+## Introduction

+The objective of the B4B climate prediction team is to build/find and train a machine learning model that can predict the internal climate of a building.
+An important factor in this equation is time, since time is intertwined with a lot of variables like the amount of people that are in the building at any given time, or the seasons and thus the outside temprature.
+Thus Timeseries data has to be used to make acurate predictions of the future state of the building climate.
+Our predecessors tried to do this with the help of LSTM's, but have been unsucessfull in producing an acurate prediction model.
+After researching subquestion number 5 (Which ML algorithms should be used to perform prediction of these timeseries measurements?)
+Our team came across the Temporal Fusion Transformer.
+After a few test runs with the model we managed to create a good prediction model that could acurately predicit future timesteps, but the inner workings of this model were still unknown.
+This begs the following question: What is a TFT model, and how does it predict future Timesteps?

 For the forcast predictions we used a (at this time) state of the art model specifically build for TimeSeries predicitions, The Temporal Fusion Transformer.
 The TFT specializes on Multi-Horizon forcasting (a model capable of predicting multiple attributes at once) which is needed for the predicting a climate within a building, since the climate is defined by more than one variable.
 In this document, we will shortly discuss the architecture of this model.
 This document is not a replacement for the TFT paper.
 Please read and research the sources given if you require a full understanding of this model and how it operates.

 Below you can see the architecture of the TFT, with an explanation on how it works just below it.